New San Jose Builders: Projects

 The New San Jose Builders has strong ties with the Philippine government, having secured multiple infrastructure and housing contracts with the government.
 The company under Isagani Germar and Felicismo Isidoro was involved in several government projects such as Quezon City Hall of Justice, the Katarungan Village for Department of Justice employees, Government Service Insurance System (GSIS) housing, associated roads and facilities of Subic Bay International Airport, National Housing Authority (NHA) socialized housing and the Mount Pinatubo Lowland Resettlement Housing.

 NSJBI was also involved in the renovation of the Boracay Mansion, a large residential building owned by former President Joseph Estrada.

 The company has also built several residential condominiums in Metro Manila.
 It is also known for being involved in the construction of the Philippine Arena in Bulacan, the largest indoor arena in the world as well as for being the developer and contractor of the Las Casas Filipinas de Acuzar, a resort in Bataan known for its transplanted heritage buildings.
+The Bureau of Customs in 2017 cited NSJBI for non-payment of customs duties worth ₱1 billion for imported materials used for the Philippine Arena.
 The Las Casas' buildings are controversial for being transplanted and reconstructed from their original locations elsewhere.

 NSJBI acquired the Manuel L. Quezon University in October 2014.